bitfoundation/bitplatform/README.md

 # Introduction

-ysm: Bit platform is home for .NET developers!
-Bit be shoma template hayi chon todo template va admin panel template mide.
+Bit platform is a home for .NET developers.
-Dar in project template ha, emkanat e motadavel manand e sign-up, sign-in, ... be soorat e built-in hast va ba estefade az C# / HTML / CSS ke kheyli az shoma .NET developer ha oonha ro baladid, mitoonid barname haye zir ro faghat ba yek bar code nevisi dashte bashid:
+Bit provides dotnet source templates such as TodoTemplate and AdminPanel template.
+In these project templates, common features such as Sign-up & Sign-in, are available using C#, HTML, and CSS, which most of the .NET developers are familiar.
+The following apps are available out of the box with simple configurations:
 * Android app with full access to platform features
 * iOS app with full access to platform features
 * Windows app with full access to platform features
-* PWA (You can develop offline capable web apps!)
+* PWA (You can develop offline-capable web apps)
-* SPA with or without Pre Rendering (SEO friendly)
+* SPA with/without Pre-Rendering (SEO friendly)

 Dar template ha, shoma be asani mitoonid beyn e blazor server (monaseb baryae toseye sari va debugging) va blazor web assembly (monaseb e publish SPA-PWA baraya estefadeye moshtari) va blazor hybrid (ke be shoma emkan gereftan e khoroojiye Android, iOS, Windows apps midahad) switch konid va ba yek bar code nevisi, hameye khoroojihaye lazem ro begirid.